scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ### Requirements

-* You must wait at least 10 sec (based on clock drift) after pausing to create a backup.
+* You must enable Point In Time Restore in the backend database.
-    * You must be able to identify a common restore point between the pausing based on the clock drift of the Ledger and Auditor.
+* You must wait at least 10 sec after pausing to create a backup.
-* You must identify a unique `Point In Time Restoration` for the ledger and auditor if you use both the ledger and audit services.
+* You must identify a unique `Point In Time Restoration` for the Ledger and Auditor if you use both the Ledger and Auditor.

 ### Find SRV service URL